defano/wyldcard/README.md

 ### User-defined Functions

-A user-defined function is subroutine scripted by the user that performs some action and optionally returns a value.
-Or, perhaps more accurately, all user-defined functions return a value, but those which do not explicitly call `return` implicitly return `empty`.
+A user-defined function handler is a subroutine scripted by the user that performs some action and optionally returns a value.
+More accurately, all user-defined functions return a value, but those which do not explicitly call `return` implicitly return `empty` (equivalent to `return ""`).

-Note that user-defined functions may not...
+Note that user-defined function handlers may not...

+* Be invoked using the `[the] <function> of ...` syntax (like you'd use for a built-in function)
+* Have the same name as another function in the same script, or the same name as a HyperTalk command or keyword.
+HyperTalk does not support function overloading (two functions with the same name but having different parameters).
 * Be nested inside of other functions or handlers

-* Be accessed outside of the script in which they're defined (this is not true in HyperCard)
-* Be invoked using the `[the] <function> of ...` syntax (like you'd use for a built-in function)
-* Have the same name as another command or function (user-defined or built-in).
-HyperTalk does not support function overloading or function overriding.
+If a function handler is not defined in the same script in which it is invoked, the message passing order is used to locate the function handler.
+Thus, if a card button attempts to invoke `myFunction()` and the button's script does not define `function myFunction` then the card's script is searched, then the background's, then the stack's.
+But unlike handlers, invoking a function for which no function handler can be found results in a syntax error.

-The syntax for defining a function is:
+The syntax for defining a function handler is:

 ```
 function <functionName> [<arg1> [, <arg2>] ... [, <argN>]]]